The Music Department

 Many informal groups do develop during the year, depending on the types of events that are running.

-We offer lessons on the following instruments: flute, oboe, clarinet, saxophone, violin, voice, drums, guitar(s), piano, brass.
+We offer lessons on the following instruments: flute, oboe, clarinet, saxophone, violin, viola, cello, voice, drums, guitar(s), piano, brass.

 The Music Department consists of a dedicated teaching area.
 This contains a large main classroom, four practice rooms, a music office/technology room and a good sized instrumental cupboard for storage.
 The department is fully stocked with electronic keyboards, guitars and amplifiers, two drums kits, tuned and untuned percussion and a variety of woodwind, string and brass instruments.
 The department also has the use of a large performing arts studio and the main school hall.

 Students regularly use Sibelius 7, Guitar Pro 6 and Abelton Live 9 to produce their own compositions.
 The department also has a portable MP3 recorder and a multi-track recorder, both of which are available for use by all students.